10 things to do in Bryant Park NYC

 Bryant Park Café

 The Bryant Park Café is run by the Bryant Park Grill but has a more casual feel.
-No reservation is needed to eat here and its menu is American style.
+You don't need a reservation to eat here and its menu is American style.
 Its terrace is a popular spot especially during the summer.
 It is open Wednesday through Friday from 3:30 PM to 9 PM and on weekends from 11:30 AM to 7 PM.